scipy-conference/scipy_proceedings/papers/smcquay/smcquay.rst

 selecting the points nearest :math:`\Xi`.
 While this is the most general point selection algorithm, it can lead to the aforementioned pathological vertex configurations.
-This configuration is prevalent when the source mesh is composed of a regular grid of verticies, and must be addressed if the method is to yield a good interpolation.
+This configuration is prevalent when the source mesh is composed of a regular grid of vertices, and must be addressed if the method is to yield a good interpolation.

 Furthermore a mesh may have been designed to capture the gradient information,